bqworks/accordion-slider/readme.txt

 9. Adding dynamic tags for accordions generated from posts.

 == Changelog ==

+= 1.9.1 =
+* added code mirror editor to HTML textareas
+* add filter for allowed HTML tags
+* other fixes and improvements

 = 1.9.0 =
 * added the add-ons installation interface